 Personally identifiable information is collected by the CDTFA for purposes of administering the tax and fee programs set forth in the Revenue and Taxation Code.
 Personally identifiable information regarding CDTFA employees is also collected, for purposes of personnel administration.
-When the CDTFA collects personally identifiable information, it provides the notice required by Civil Code section 1798.17 of the Information Practices Act which includes the purposes for which the information will be used.
+When the CDTFA collects personally identifiable information, at or before the time of collection, it provides the notice required by Civil Code section 1798.17 of the Information Practices Act, which includes the purposes for which the information will be used.
 Any personally identifiable information that is collected must be relevant to the purpose for which it is collected.

 Information security awareness training is provided to all CDTFA employees.
 CDTFA employees and contractors are also required annually to review the pamphlet Information Security Requirements for Employees with Access to Confidential Information and to sign a Confidentiality Statement (CDTFA-4).
 Access to personally identifiable information is restricted to persons who have an appropriate business need for the information.
 Information and physical security policies and procedures are in place at the CDTFA to protect personally identifiable information from theft, unauthorized access, use, modification or disclosure.
 Internal review of CDTFA policies and procedures is conducted to ensure that adequate safeguards for information security are in place.